Dungannon Primary School

 Measures

-- Estimate and measure volume of cubes and cuboids by filling with cubes.
+Estimate and measure volumes of cubes and cuboids using cm cubes.

 Shape & Space